-The traditional owners that called Melbourne home were Woiwurrug ( Wurundejeri) and the Boon Wurrung People.
+The traditional owners who called Melbourne home were Woiwurrug ( Wurundejeri) and the Boon Wurrung People.
 They were part of the Kulin nation that comprised related groups that shared similar languages.
 Their collective territory extended around Port Phillip and Western Port up into the great Dividing Range and the Loddon and Goulburn River Valleys.
 Traditionally, the Kulin people lived as hunters and gatherers for many generations.

 Lady Nelson was the first ship to enter Port Phillip bay in February 1802.
 In the same year, Lieutenant Governor David Collins was sent to appraise Port Phillip, with a view to establish a convict settlement.
 Two ships ‘ Calcutta’ and Ocean carrying 300 convicts, 15 Royal Marines and 15 settlers arrived at Arthur’s seat in Sorrento.
 Eleven year old John Pascoe Fawkner, his mother, sister and convict father were also part of the group.